muff-in/muff-in/README.md

 - 📝 I regulary write articles on [https://www.navneetmuffin.in/](https://www.navneetmuffin.in/)

 - 📫 How to reach me **navneetmuffin@pm.me**
+- :round_pushpin:  I have been contributing my best to the communities through my <a href="https://gist.github.com/navneetmuffin/ff678b1fda17e6188aa0462a99626121">A curated list of Assembly Language / Reversing / Malware Analysis -resources

 <p align="left">
 <h3 align="left">Connect with me:</h3>